UTSCCSCC01/finalprojectf22-catkins/doc/sprint3/Documentation.md

         Request handlers
             /feed/
                 http get request that returns a json list of posts sorted by date created (new first), only shows posts the user is following or posts set to public, also sorts posts by priority highest number first

-            /comments/reply
-                handles adding replies/comments to posts.
-Comments go up to 2 layers deep (comments can have replies and posts can have comments) and are stored in the comments field of a post.
-The replies to a comment are stored in the replies section of a comment.
-The comments do not exist elsewhere in the database.

-            /comments/delete
-                takes in 3 ids corresponding to the post the comment is on, the comment being deleted, and optionally the comment the deleting is replying to.
-Then deletes the comment

         Description
             Route for general feed including all public group posts as well as public user posts